When to visit

 Tremblant International Blues Festival

 This festival is an annual rendezvous for music lovers and blues fans.
 Performances by big name artists from the local and international scene.
-A celebration of blues music, from its purest roots to its influence from R&B, soul, funk, country, folk and rock.
-10 days of festivities and over 100 free street blues shows in an enchanting natural environment.
+Immerse yourself in an intimate celebration of this influential musical genre rich in tradition and emotion.10 days of festivities and over 100 free street blues shows in an enchanting natural environment.

 Fête de la Musique de Tremblant ("Music in the Mountains")